zzy1127/DataFlow-Doc/docs/en/notes/guide/quickstart/quickstart.md

 If you are using the API method, you need to export the `API_KEY` field to the environment variable.
 This design is to avoid upload your key to Github repository and cause leakage.
 On Linux, this can be done using:

+> We may consider renaming this field to `DF_API_KEY` soon to avoid conflicts.
+Additionally, a feature will be added to allow each `APILLMServing` to manually specify the name of the environment variable associated with the key.

 ```bash
 export API_KEY=sh-xxxxx
 ```